SFDO-Tooling/CumulusCI/CONTRIBUTING.rst

 3. The pull request should work for Python 2.6, 2.7, 3.3, 3.4 and 3.5, and for PyPy.
 Check
    https://travis-ci.org/jlantz/cumulusci/pull_requests
    and make sure that the tests pass for all supported Python versions.

+..
+The Travis CI link above - https://travis-ci.org/jlantz/cumulusci/pull_requests - does not work,
+    but I couldn't determine the correct one. -tt

 Tips
 ----